raas-dev/artery/bicep/README.md

 database migrations ought to be already run in `rc`.
 Sometimes errors only occur with production data and for debugging them `rc` is also the most ideal.

-For both testing-staging and rc-production, we will always deploy to the first environment first before swapping it to the latter environment.
+For both staging and production, we will always deploy to the first environment first before swapping it to the latter environment.
 This ensures zero-downtime deployment in App Service, preferable not only in production, but also in staging as there is often internal demoing going on.